by Tammy Taylor~

 I love mint but although others have always warned me that it was invasive, I’ve never been able to get it to grow.
 I’ve planted various kinds of mint over the years but none of them last over a few months.
 Than my aunt shared her mint with me.
 I carefully planted it in an area of our landscaping that was notoriously hard to get anything to grow due to the fact that it faced west.
 The brutal Texas heat makes all but the scrappiest of plants succumb in this location.
 But c’mon, its mint – surely it will grow!
 So I planted it and watched as it grew beautifully.

 I loved the vibrant green growth even during the brutal heat of our typical Texas summer.
 And it flowered all season long!
 After it was established I never watered or fussed with it at all, yet it grew.
 I used the leaves to make mint extract and a homemade minty toothpaste.
 I used it to make a healthier mint chocolate chip ice cream alternative using frozen bananas.
-I even harvested, washed and steeped the fresh leaves for mint tea when the weather turned cold.
+And harvested, washed and steeped fresh leaves for mint tea were delightful when the weather turned cold.
 I absolutely loved it.